gavlyukovskiy/spring-boot-data-source-decorator/README.md

 #### Spring Cloud Sleuth

-P6Spy or Datasource Proxy allows to create spans on various jdbc events:
+P6Spy and Datasource Proxy allow to create spans on various jdbc events:
  * `jdbc:/<dataSource>/connection` - opening connection including events for commits and rollbacks
  * `jdbc:/<dataSource>/query` - executing query including sql text and number of affected rows in the tags
  * `jdbc:/<dataSource>/fetch` - fetching result set data including number of rows in the tags